Effects of Steroid Use: Short-Term, Long-Term, Side Effects, and Treatment

 Video: How Steroids Affect Sperm Count

-Many of the side effects of steroids can be seen from someone’s outward appearance changes or through their behaviors.
-Some long-term effects of abuse cannot be observed.
-Although steroid use does not trigger the same intense, immediate response in the brain as another substance like cocaine, it can create changes to the brain over time.
+Many of the side effects of steroids can be observed through changes in someone’s outward appearance or their behaviors.
+Some long-term effects of steroid abuse cannot be observed.
+Although steroid use does not trigger the same intense, immediate response in the brain as other substances like cocaine, it can create changes to the brain over time.
 These changes can impact the production and supply of certain chemicals in the brain called neurotransmitters.

-These changes in the brain can lead to changes in mood and behavior in the person.
+These changes in the brain can lead to changes in the mood and behavior of a person.
 In the long-term, anabolic steroid abuse can cause:

 - Anger and aggression (“roid rage”).

 - Blood-borne diseases from injection use.

 Steroid use may lead to dependency.
 Dependency on the drugs is illustrated in the user by a feeling that they cannot function normally without steroids in their system.
 Overuse leads to an increase of hormones in the body and can cause more severe side effects than those elicited at lower doses.

 When use of the drugs is stopped, you may be left with a strong feeling that you need to take steroids again.
 This occurs even though there are unpleasant and sometimes severe side effects taking place.
 In these cases, withdrawal treatment may be necessary.
 Withdrawal from steroids should be monitored by medical professionals to help eliminate side effects or reduce their impact.

 Steroid Withdrawal Treatment

 Steroid withdrawal treatment is usually done through a tapering program to minimize withdrawal symptoms, which can include:

 - Apathy and depression.